love481/Omni_drive_simulation_vrep_C_PLUS_PLUS/README.md

 ## Installation

-In order to run the simulation,you need to install coppeliasim education version and visual studio.
+In order to run the simulation, you need to install coppeliasim education version and visual studio.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.